step-by-step-tutorial/springboot-tutorial/properties/README.md

 **YML**

-For yml file you have to define a source factory
+For yml file you have to define a source factory.

 ```yaml
 prefix: